 Now, the town is best known for being a Ski Town.
 In fact, it was discovered as a place to Ski and continues to be a favorite Ski destination.
-However, my timing for Ski was little offbeat as it has just started snowing.
+However, my timing for Ski was a little offbeat as it has just started snowing.
 So, I could only see the mountains and slopes that bring Ski lovers here.

-It reminded me of my trip to Poland on a Schengen travel countries schedule, I visited Zakopane, which is a popular Ski destination and I saw that too in the offseason for Ski.
+It reminded me of my trip to Poland on a Schengen travel country schedule, I visited Zakopane, which is a popular Ski destination and I saw that too in the offseason for Ski.
 I came back admiring its architecture and cheese.